fraxken/is-this-true/README.md

 ## JavaScript is not Object Oriented.
 JavaScript always supported the OOP with **prototypes** (The whole language has been designed with these).
 Most developers often tend to think that OOP is just about `class` keyword and nothing else (widely spread by `JAVA`, `C++`, `C#` etc...).
 Do not misunderstand me, i do not launch any attack against these languages !

-The problem is very common within the community, a lot of TypeScript developer trully beleve that JavaScript is not object oriented...
-This can be explained by the difficulty of understanding prototypes.
+The problem is very common within the community, a lot of TypeScript developers trully beleve that JavaScript is not object oriented...
+This can surely be explained by the difficulty of understanding prototypes and how things work behind the hood.

 Fortunately things tend to improve with modern JavaScript.